 In our blog post about dog bites a few weeks ago, we referred to “vicious dogs” attacking and injuring people.
 (You can read that post here.)
-In California, “vicious dog” is a legal designation applied to certain dogs, which can lead to authorities requiring the dog be restrained or destroyed.
+In California, “vicious dog” is a legal designation applied to certain dogs, which can lead to authorities requiring the dog to be restrained or destroyed.

 State law defines a “vicious dog” in part as either:

 - A dog which, aggressively and unprovoked, inflicts “severe injury” on a human being or kills that human being, or

 - A dog that is currently designated a “potentially dangerous dog” and continues the behavior that gave it that designation, when the owner is aware of the designation

 As the term implies, a “potentially dangerous dog” has not caused as much harm as a vicious dog, but still has engaged in attacks that caught authorities’ attention.
 To be labeled “potentially dangerous,” a dog must either: